foxdog-studios/citysdk-api/docs/INSTALL.md

 The `/shared` directory has some more entries than the default:

 * `/shared/daemons`   -- we run some data importer daemons from here
 * `/shared/periodic`  -- periodically run importer/updater scripts
-* `/shared/importers` -- all 'other' importers (gtfs)

 From now, we'll assume you're working in the 'current' directory (the contents of which should be that of the api/server directory in the download)

 Change `example.config.json` into `config.json` and make sure the contents reflect your configuration.

 To set up the admin user, edit `db/migrations/002_insert_constants.rb` and at the bottom, change the line:

     self[:owners].insert(:id => 0, :name => 'CitySDK', :email => 'citysdk@waag.org')

 to replect your situation, the email address will be needed to add users, layers and data (through the CMS, or using the API).